16. Debugging

 • Do not assume any specific functionality of a block of code

-• However, this is easier said than done, especially when depending on running your code repeatedly for debugging
+• This is easier said than done, especially when you keep rerunning your code

 • Like in the case of using print

-• A workaround is to not actually run your program on the computer
+• A good alternative is to not run your program on the computer

 • Instead, execute the program on paper